Home

 By Creative Primary Literacy

-A Google Forms close reading passage with comprehension and grammar questions followed by an extension task about the French military commander during the Hundred Years' War and Catholic saint, Joan of Arc.
-The NO PREP informational text activity is ideal for distance learning and perfect for students in fifth grade or sixth grade.
-The resource, which also comes in PDF format, allows students to learn key facts about the famous figure whilst working on their comprehension skills.
+A Google Forms close reading passage with comprehension and grammar questions followed by an extension task about the new vice president of the United States, Kamala Harris.
+The NO PREP informational text worksheets are ideal for distance learning and perfect for students in fifth grade or sixth grade.
+The resource, which also comes in PDF format, allows students to learn key facts about Kamala Harris whilst working on their comprehension skills.

 Included in this resource: